 Will My Employer’s Insurance Company Protect My Interests?

 Your employer’s workers’ compensation insurance company is going to pay your benefits.
 Does the insurance company like to give away money?
 What do you think?
 Like any other big business, insurance companies make the most money when they pay out the least.
-No matter how nice and friendly the insurance adjuster may sound on the phone, the truth is their interests are the opposite of your interests.
-The insurance company’s number one priority is to save money – which means giving you less of it.
+No matter how nice and friendly the insurance company representatives may sound on the phone, the truth is their interests are the opposite of your interests.
+The insurance company’s number one priority is saving money – which means giving you less of it.

 How Soon Should I Contact a Lawyer?

 If you have been injured at work, you should contact a lawyer immediately.
 If you try to do it yourself, you are probably going to make a mistake that hurts your case or gives up benefits you didn’t even know about.
 If you hire us, that won’t happen.
 And the sooner you hire an attorney, the sooner you can start to collect the benefits you deserve.

 Is There Any Cost to Hire a Workers’ Comp Lawyer?